minio/docs/source/administration/bucket-replication/enable-server-side-two-way-bucket-replication.rst

 .. seealso::

-   - Use the :mc-cmd:`mc replicate edit` command to modify an existing replication rule.
+   - Use the :mc:`mc replicate edit` command to modify an existing replication rule.

-   - Use the :mc-cmd:`mc replicate edit` command with the :mc-cmd:`--state "disable" <mc replicate edit --state>` flag to disable an existing replication rule.
+   - Use the :mc:`mc replicate edit` command with the :mc-cmd:`--state "disable" <mc replicate edit --state>` flag to disable an existing replication rule.

-   - Use the :mc-cmd:`mc replicate rm` command to remove an existing replication rule.
+   - Use the :mc:`mc replicate rm` command to remove an existing replication rule.